 Figure 15 presents marginal cost curves associated with an assumption that long-haul tractor-trailer VKT accumulates at a rate equal to 140% of average tractor-trailer VKT.
 Under such conditions, the full slate of technology packages evaluated in this study remain marginally cost-effective under any evaluated economic conditions for expected nominal and high 2020-2030 fuel prices of €1.10 and €1.40 per liter.
-However, due to an increase in the volume of fuel saved through an increase in lifetime VKT, the full slate of technology packages evaluated in this study also become marginally cost-effective under any evaluated economic conditions of €0.70 per liter.
+However, due to an increase in the volume of fuel saved through an increase in lifetime VKT, the full slate of technology packages evaluated in this study also become marginally cost-effective under any evaluated economic conditions at the lowest evaluated fuel price of €0.70 per liter.